Maurizio Romano

-Maurizio Romano (9 March 1966 – 20 September 2003) was an Italian actor and voice actor.
+Maurizio Romano (9 March 1966 – 20 September 2003) was an Italian film, television and voice actor.

 Biography

 Born in Cassino, Romano began his career in the 1990s.
 He was heavily active in his chosen field as a voice actor during that time.
-He was best known for providing the Italian voice of Lionel Hutz in The Simpsons.
-He also voiced Professor Frink from his debut appearance until the fourth season of the show.
+He was known for providing the Italian voice of Lionel Hutz in The Simpsons.
+He also voiced Professor Frink from his debut appearance until the fourth season of The Simpsons.

 Romano dubbed certain actors in at least one or two of their movies such as Ben Affleck, John Leguizamo and Jeremy Davies.
 He was also the Italian voice of Tuvok in the first season of Star Trek: Voyager.

 As an actor, Romano appeared in an episode of the Italian drama show Una donna per amico directed by Rossella Izzo in 1998.
-His career as an actor was quite short lived.
+His career as an actor was quite short-lived.

+Personal life

 Romano was the older brother of voice actress Laura Romano.

 Death

-On 20 September 2003 Romano was killed in a car crash.
+On 20 September 2003, Romano was killed in a car crash.
 The incident took place in Vizzolo Predabissi near Milan.
+He was 37 years old.